paulroho/booking-to-jira-clockwork/README.md

 ## How It Was Done
-These scripts are a wild mixture of reverse engineering of what the browser does when booking to Clockwork and some vibe coded scripts to make it general usable.
+These scripts are a wild mixture of reverse engineering of what the browser does when booking to Clockwork and some vibe coded scripts to make it generally usable.